-Pupil's Name: Class:

-Date and Time of Incident: Date and Time (of writing):
+Date and Time of Incident: Name: Date and Time (of writing):

 Name:

 Print Signature

 Job Title:

-Record the following factually: What are you worri disclosure by a child use their words)?
+Record the following factually: What are you worried disclosure by a child use their words)?
 Where?
-Where?
+When the state of the

 Please hand this form to your Designated Safeguarding Lead straight away.